Skip to content

 Note:

-Launcher | A WEB application used for deploying and installing Guance.
-Follow the steps provided by the Launcher service to complete the installation and upgrade of Guance. |
+Launcher A WEB application used for deploying and installing Guance.
+Follow the steps of the Launcher service to complete the installation and upgrade of Guance.

-Operations Machine | A machine with kubectl installed, within the same network as the target Kubernetes cluster. |
+Operations Machine A machine with kubectl installed that is in the same network as the target Kubernetes cluster.

-Installation Machine | The machine that accesses the launcher service via a browser to complete the guided installation of Guance. |
+Installation Machine The machine where you access the launcher service via a browser to complete the guided installation of Guance.

-1.3 Deployment Architecture¶
+1.3 Deployment Steps Architecture

 Note